curseyoukakarot/hirepilot/tools/rex/viewPipelineRouting.md

 ## Tool Descriptions
 - **`viewPipeline`**: Allows REX to access pipeline data for a given Job REQ, including candidates in each stage, their status, and timestamps.
 It supports filtering by stage, staleness (time in stage), or candidate name.
 - **`moveCandidateStage`**: Allows REX to update the pipeline stage of a candidate with role-based access control and confirmation flow.
+- **`updateCandidateNotes`**: Allows REX to add notes/comments to candidates for collaboration and history tracking.

 ## MCP Routing Logic